0xPARC/0xparc-intro-book/src/oram.typ

 We would like to ensure a very strong notion of security.
-In particular, no information should be leaked about: 1) which data block is being accessed; 2) the age of the data block (i.e., when it was last accessed); 3) whether a single block is being requested repeatedly (frequency); 4) whether data blocks are often being accessed together (co-occurrence); or 5) whether each access is a read or a
+In particular, no information should be leaked about: 1) which data block is being accessed; 2) the age of the data block (when it was last accessed); 3) whether a single block is being requested repeatedly (frequency); 4) whether data blocks are often being accessed together (co-occurrence); or 5) whether each access is a read or a